mojolab/exposomics/README.md

 - Install MongoDB: [Use this guide](https://docs.mongodb.com/getting-started/shell/installation/) to set up MongoDB on your machine and run a local database server.

 #### Local Installation
-- Download the raw data and prepare for import: `python apps/airQuality/server/data/prepare_data.py`
+- Run `node createDbFiles.js` to download all required data and put it to local db files.
-- Import data into your local database service: `node apps/airQuality/server/data/import_data.js`
+- Run `mongoimport --drop --stopOnError --headerline --type csv db/*` to import local db files to MongoDB.
 <!-- - If you will add your own data source (instead of using our Air Quality data), we have example scripts used for our database at `apps/airQuality/server/data/prepare_data.py` -->

 **Modifications**